paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-100-agricultural-market-transition.md

     (ii) the actual yield;

-  (B) 100 percent of the average market price for the crop, as determined by the Secretary; and
+  (C) 100 percent of the average market price, contract price, or other premium price (such as a local, organic, or direct market price, as elected by the producer) for the crop, as determined by the Secretary; and

-  (C) a payment rate for the type of crop, as determined by the Secretary, that reflects—
+  (D) a payment rate for the type of crop, as determined by the Secretary, that reflects—

     (i) in the case of a crop that is produced with a significant and variable harvesting expense, the decreasing cost incurred in the production cycle for the crop that is, as applicable—